OHNLP/MedTagger/README.md

 It includes three major components: MedTagger for indexing based on dictionaries, MedTaggerIE for information extraction based on patterns, and MedTaggerML for machine learning-based named entity recognition.

+# Custom Ruleset Use Case - COVID 19
+MedTagger IE Pipelines use a custom ruleset format.
+An example ruleset of Coronavirus Diseases 19 (COVID 19) related symptoms (e.g. dry cough, fever, fatigue) can be found under the `/src/main/resources/medtaggerieresources/covid19` directory.
+These resources are what tells MedTagger what to do/extract, and this directory is expected as input for the RULEDIR parameter

 # Installation and Use
 #### Video demo: https://vimeo.com/392331446
 1. Download the latest release from https://github.com/OHNLP/MedTagger/releases